-However, one scientific certainty is that the descendants of Thomas Mylrea snr and Margaret Cowin do not carry the genetic profile of the descendants of the Mylrea men from Ballacooiley.
+However, recent DNA analysis of descendants of Thomas Mylrea snr and Margaret Cowin demonstrate that they do not carry the same genetic profile as the descendants of the Mylrea men from Ballacooiley15.
 This finding disposes of any suggestion that the Thomas who married Margaret Cowin was from that Ballaugh estate.
-While the profiles of all Mylrea men match the Irish McElrea clan to some extent, the descendants of Thomas and Margaret (Cowin) match more closely to the Irish than the Ballaugh descendants.
+While the profiles of all Mylrea men match the Irish McElrea clan to some extent, the descendants of Thomas snr and Margaret (Cowin) match far more closely to the Irish than the Ballaugh descendants.